mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 Amarja's rotation period is thirty standard hours.
 An Amarjan year is 292 of their days, or 365 standard days.

-[[#The Amarjan Basin]], where Castrobancla sits, is a few kilometres southeast of the Western Mountains, a coastal mountain range beyond which is the Great Western Ocean, the largest of Amarja's three oceanic bodies.
+[[#The Amarjan Basin]], where Castrobancla sits, is a few kilometers southeast of the Western Mountains, a coastal mountain range beyond which is the Great Western Ocean, the largest of Amarja's three oceanic bodies.

 ### Water